Housing Options Appraisal

 We will, of course, continue to share regular updates through our newsletter, on our website, through our social media platforms and other bespoke engagement, as this important work progresses.

-It is anticipated that a recommendation for a future housing management delivery model will be made in early 2026.
+Recommendation for a future housing management delivery model

 What the options appraisal means for our customers